Finding a Sparse Connected Spanning Subgraph in a non-Uniform Failure Model: Problem-Specific Parameters

 Since each ear in~$\mathcal{P}$ contributes at least two vertices to~$F$ end each remaining ear exactly one vertex, we conclude that~$n\ge |V(P_0)|+2|\mathcal{P}|+(t-|\mathcal{P}|)$.
 Hence, we obtain that~$|E(T)|=|V(T)|+t\le n + (n-|V(P_0)|-|\mathcal{P}|)=2n-(|V(P_0)|+|\mathcal{P}|)$. \end{proof}

-Next, we use \Cref{lem-ear-decomp-lage-ears} to provide an upper bound for the size of any unsafe spanning connected subgraph for \stue.
+Next, we use \Cref{lem-ear-decomp-lage-ears} to provide an upper bound for the size of any safe spanning connected subgraph for \stue.

-\begin{restatable}{proposition}{ubsol} Each $2$-edge connected graph~$G$ with $n\ge 4$~vertices has an unsafe spanning connected subgraph with at most $2n-4$~edges. \end{restatable} \begin{proof} Let~$\mathcal{E}=(P_0,\ldots, P_t)$ be an ear decomposition of~$G$ such that~$P_0$ is a longest cycle of~$G$. \Cref{lem-ear-decomp-lage-ears} implies that if~$|V(P_0)|\ge 4$, there exists an unsafe spanning connected subgraph with at most $2n-4$~edges.
+\begin{proposition} Each $2$-edge connected graph~$G$ with $n\ge 4$~vertices has a safe spanning connected subgraph with at most $2n-4$~edges. \end{proposition} \begin{proof} Let~$\mathcal{E}=(P_0,\ldots, P_t)$ be an ear decomposition of~$G$ such that~$P_0$ is a longest cycle of~$G$. \Cref{lem-ear-decomp-lage-ears} implies that if~$|V(P_0)|\ge 4$, there exists a safe spanning connected subgraph with at most $2n-4$~edges.
 Hence, in the following, we assume that each cycle in~$G$ has length~$3$; and thus in particular~$P_0$ is a triangle.
 If there is no~$P_1$, then~$G$ has only $3$~vertices, a contradiction to our assumption that~$n\ge 4$.
 Thus, in the following, we assume that there exists some~$P_1$.
 Next, we distinguish whether~$P_1$ is a cycle or a path.

 First assume that~$P_1$ is a path.
 Then,~$G[P_0\cup P_1]$ has a cycle of length at least~$4$, a contradiction to our assumption that each cycle in~$G$ has length~$3$.